-Citrus Heights Water District utilizes a number of planning strategies when considering long-term financial forecasts.
+CHWD utilizes a number of planning strategies when considering long-term financial forecasts.

-Project 2030 Water Main Replacement Plan This plan was identified during the strategic planning process as a key strategy for engaging customers in long-range water main replacement planning efforts.
+Project 2030 Water Main Replacement Plan

+This plan was identified during the strategic planning process as a key strategy for engaging customers in long-range water main replacement planning efforts.
 The purpose of this plan is to inform customers about our challenges, and the current actions being undertaken to ensure water supply reliability, and prepare for the replacement of aging infrastructure.

 - Capital Improvement Plan The Strategic Plan lays the groundwork for the Capital Improvement Plan, which includes project schedules and projected costs for production and water supply facilities identified in the 1999 Facilities Master Plan.
-The Capital Improvement Plan is a thirty year forecast. - 10-Year Finance Plan The previous Finance Plan was completed by NBS Government Finance Group in June 2013, and includes short and long-range projections of the District's revenues, operating and maintenance expenses, capital expenditures, and reserves over the next ten years.
-The plan is updated as changes in customer water use impact long- range financial projections and capital improvement and water supply plans evolve.
-Raftelis Financial Consultants began work on a new finance plan, which was completed in 2019.
-This finance plan was further revised in 2020 by IB Consulting and used to plan the 2021 and 2022 Budgets.
+The Capital Improvement Plan is a 30-year forecast. - 10-Year Finance Plan The Plan includes short and long-range projections of the District's revenues, operating and maintenance expenses, capital expenditures, and reserves over the next 10 years.
+The Plan is updated as changes in customer water use impact long-range financial projections and capital improvement and water supply plans evolve, and continues to support the development of current future annual CHWD budgets.
 Additional information about the financial model is located in the "Financial Model" section of the budget. - Annual Budget A key component of financial planning is the District's budget, which is prepared, reviewed and adopted annually.
 Every summer, District staff from each department prepare a draft budget which is presented to the Board of Directors for approval prior to the beginning of the next fiscal year.
-The annual budget includes forecasts for revenues, operating expenditures capital expenditures, and reserves transfers, and is formulated using a priority-based budgeting approach, and as an outgrowth of CHWD's strategic planning process.
+The annual budget includes forecasts for revenues, operating expenditures, capital expenditures, and reserves transfers, and is formulated using a priority-based budgeting approach, and as an outgrowth of CHWD's strategic planning process.